PostgREST/postgrest/docs/how-tos/providing-html-content-using-htmx.rst

   );
   $$;

-Let's deconstruct the new features:
+Let's deconstruct the new htmx features added:

 - The ``<form>`` element is configured as follows: